radrich/richarmstrong.net/_posts/2019-02-25-printing-from-procreate.md

 ### The Right Paper
 I've printed a few pieces through [The Print Space.](https://www.theprintspace.co.uk/) They're amazing.
 My favourite, by far though, has been the piece below.
 I printed it on Hahnemühle Bamboo Giclée paper.
 It's amazeballs!
 Have a look at a few more photos [on Instagram.](https://www.instagram.com/p/Bvv2pp2FMgT/) I'd suggest choosing a paper that's right for you kind of work.
 The Print Space has a lot of information on choosing the right paper.
 Have fun here!

-{% include img.html img="img/marbling-print.jpg" alt='Marbling print' caption="Here's a closeup of the printed 'Vermicelli' on Hahnemühle Bamboo Giclée paper." %}
+{% include img.liquid img="img/marbling-print.jpg" alt='Marbling print' caption="Here's a closeup of the printed 'Vermicelli' on Hahnemühle Bamboo Giclée paper." %}